piukhq/harmonia/README.md

 ### End-to-End Matching Test

+_this is currently in the process of being replaced, do not rely on the instructions below for anything mission-critical!_

 The project includes a script that will run all the major components of the system in order.
 This shows a transaction going through the import->match->identify->export process, and is useful for testing the interactions between the various system modules.

 Before running the end-to-end script, you must have the Hermes API running on port 8000.